Lincoln-Araujo/Diagonal-Cascade-Image-Animation/readme.md

 ## Possible Best Practices

-- **Separation of Concerns:**
-  For more complex projects, consider separating CSS and JavaScript into distinct files for easier maintenance and scalability.

 - **Accessibility:**
   If needed, add descriptions (`alt`) or alternative text to improve accessibility, although this project is primarily visual.